rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 By providing well defined interfaces and straighforward protocols, IDOM makes it easy to swap out any part of the stack with an alternate implementation if you need to.
-For example, if you need to use a different web server for your application, IDOM already has 3 options to choose from or use as blueprints to create your own.
+For example, if you need to use a different web server for your application, IDOM already has 3 options to choose from or, use as blueprints to create your own:

 - [Sanic](https://github.com/sanic-org/sanic)
 - [Flask](https://github.com/pallets/flask)